JGL/CCIDiploma-AutumnWinter2019/README.md

 - Group meditation.
 - Questions?
 - Git and GitHub.
-- Drawing - how to draw on a piece of paper, how to draw on a screen, moving from one dimension to two.
+- Drawing on paper.
+- Moving from zero spatial dimensions to one and on to two.
 - Art from rules.
 - Colour and colour on computers.
+- Feedback.
-- Afternoon - exercises from Code as Creative Medium - Arrays and Colour.
+- Afternoon - [homework exercises](https://github.com/JGL/CCIDiploma-AutumnWinter2019/wiki/Week-2-Homework) from Code as Creative Medium - Arrays and Colour as well as introduction to p5.js.

 ### Tuesday - Deciding